dondeerie/briefy/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
+See CONTRIBUTING.md for guidelines.

 ## 📬 Contact

 - Don Deerie B. Dumayas - [LinkedIn: http://linkedin.com/in/ddumayas34959b28]
 - Project Link: https://github.com/dondeerie/briefy

+## 📖 Changelog

+See CHANGELOG.md for version history and updates.

+## 🙏 Acknowledgments

+- OpenAI for GPT API
+- All contributors and users of Briefy